HIV/AIDS in Zambia: Background

 Human immunodeficiency virus infection and acquired immune deficiency syndrome (HIV/AIDS) is a set of conditions caused by infection with the human immunodeficiency virus (HIV).
 HIV is transmitted by three main ways: sexual contact, significant exposure to infected body fluids or tissues, and from mother to child during pregnancy, delivery, or breastfeeding (known as vertical transmission).
 There is no risk of acquiring HIV if exposed to feces, Nasal secretions, saliva, sputum, sweat, tears, urine, or vomit unless these are contaminated with blood.
 It is possible to be co-infected by more than one strain of HIV—a condition known as HIV superinfection.

 Zambia is a landlocked, economically backward county in Africa.
 It is rated 166th in Human Development Index in 2006 out of a total of 177 countries based on the Human Development Report of the United Nations.
 By the end of 2006, a total of 39.5 million people in the world were infected by HIV and 2.9 million people died on account of ailments arising out of AIDS.
 Africa is the leader in AIDS with close to 60% of HIV victims and has been the leading cause of death in Africa.

 Statistics

 As per the 2000 Zambian census, the people affected by HIV or AIDS constituted 15 per cent of the population, amounting to one million, of which 60% estimated were women.
 The pandemic results in increased number of orphans, with an estimated 600,000 orphans in the country.
 It is estimated that by 2014, 974,000 children would be orphaned.
 The victims are high in Lusaka and Copperbelt provinces in spite of the provinces being the most urban.
-As per the estimate from 2006, the HIV positive cases is 5 per cent in the age group 15–19 years, 25 per cent from 30–34 years and 17% from 45–49 years.
+As per the estimate from 2006, the HIV positive cases is 5 per cent in the age group 15–19 years, 25 per cent from 30 to 34 years and 17% from 45 to 49 years.
 HIV was more prevalent in urban areas compared to rural areas.